OzGhost/Jira-subIssue-creator/README.md

 - __Ctrl + Shift + E__: open configuration dashboard

 ### Log work balloon keystrokes
-- __Double Ctrl__: (aka press controll twice real fast) open the balloon for running task *UNDER THE POINTER* keep in mind that the balloon will NOT open if another one is opening somewhere else so try to close the other and try again
+- __Double Ctrl__: (aka press controll twice real fast) open the balloon for running task *UNDER THE POINTER*.
+Keep in mind that the balloon will NOT open if another one is opening somewhere else so try to close the other and try again
 - __Esc__: close the balloon